alexkl1/AHomeApp/README.md

 Simple home surveillance and monitoring application based on react-native

-This application can provide basic monitoring of temperature sensors and stream camera snapshots to camera from mobile application
+This application can provide basic monitoring of temperature sensors and stream camera snapshots to mobile application

 Application communicates with AHomeApp compatible server.